Onsymers/FCIH_Parallel_Fall2019_prefix_sum_20160269/README.md

   we sum all prefix numbers to an index number by number.

 second ---> parallel_sum:
-  fisrt determine a range (start - end) to calculate the prefix sum in that range by dividing the length of the range on the the number of available threads in the procerssor. then each thread sum patch_size of the all range then sum all the results of the threads tasks to determine the prefix sum of the the range.
+  first determine a range (start - end) to calculate the prefix sum in that range by dividing the length of the range on the number of available threads in the processor. then each thread sum patch_size of the all range then sum all the results of the threads tasks to determine the prefix sum of the the range.